5733d9e2be6485d52ffa08870cabdee0/smartevents-v2-handcraft/04-camelk-knative-from-kafka-sink-to/README.md

-A very basic example of an installation of KNative event using the InMemory channel with a simple Kamel integration usin everything in default (namespace and broker name)
+A very basic example of an installation of KNative event using the InMemory channel with a simple Kamel integration using everything in default (namespace and broker name)

 ## Use the RHOAS CLI to Create a Kafka Topic